 The basic elements of landscape design are:

-Colour, as defined by colour theory.
+- Colour, as defined by colour theory.

-Enough about the basic elements, you say?
-Good: let's move on to the principles you'll apply to your backyard landscape design.
-Because the effective application of these principles in your backyard can raise the value of your real estate significantly.
+You say, "Enough with the fundamentals"?
+Good, then we can move on to discussing the guidelines you'll use to create a beautiful garden in your own backyard.
+Putting these ideas into practise in your own backyard can greatly increase your home's resale value.
 MJS Construction Group has the best range of dual occupancy builder services to help you create your dream house.

 Basic Landscape Design Principles